tencentyun/qcloud-documents/api/计算与网络/私有网络/弹性网卡相关接口/修改弹性网卡_en.md

 ## 1. API Description

-This API (ModifyNetworkInterface) is used to modify elastic NICs.
+This API (ModifyNetworkInterface) is used to modify ENIs.
 Domain for API request: <font style="color:red">vpc.api.qcloud.com</font>